What is the application process?

 Does the program provide housing or transportation?

 The Laboratory Learning Program is not a summer camp-style program.
 Students must have their own housing and reliable transportation to and from Princeton University.
+All research projects are located in Princeton, NJ.
+There are no high school research opportunities in other US or international locations.
 Public transportation, train and bus, is available in Princeton.
 The majority of program participants come from the surrounding communities.

 Is there a fee for the program?